AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ### Browse large folders {#browse-large-folders}

 When working with folders containing many assets, scroll to view more assets.
 To scroll using the keyboard, press tab a few times to select the asset at the top.
 Notice the highlighted asset to know when it is selected.
-Now use the Down arrow key to move through the list of assets.
+Now use the Down Arrow key to move through the list of assets.

 ### Quick actions for selected assets {#quick-actions-for-selected-assets}

-Click on the thumbnail of a few assets to select.
-To select all assets, click the checkbox in the top-bar of the app.
+Click the thumbnail of a few assets to select the assets.
+To select all assets, click the check box in the top-bar of the app.
 The set of actions that are applicable to all the selected assets collectively are displayed in a toolbar at the bottom of the app.

 ![Toolbar at the bottom shows actions relevant to the selected assets](assets/actions_bottom_toolbar1_da2.png "Toolbar at the bottom shows common actions for the selected assets")